UPDATED: SEPTEMBER 23, 2022 | 1 MIN READ

 If you carry full-coverage insurance, you can also add these coverages to your policy:

 - Glass protection coverage

 Ask your auto insurance agent about gap insurance if you’ve taken out a loan to purchase a brand-new vehicle.
 Gap insurance covers the difference between the value of your car and the amount of money you owe on your loan.
 If your car is totaled in an accident, your loan gets paid off completely.

 What Are the Requirements for Insurance for a Used vs. New Car?

 If you’ve bought your car outright, you aren’t required to have any additional coverage beyond minimum liability overage.
-However, if you purchased your car via lease or loan, you’ll need to carry comprehensive and collision coverage to satisfy the lender’s requirements.
+However, if you purchased your car via lease or loan, you’ll need to carry comprehensive collision coverage to satisfy the lender’s requirements.

 Do I need auto insurance before buying a new or used car?

 Not necessarily.
 Some dealerships require you to have car insurance before you drive your vehicle off the lot.
 However, many insurers have a grace period that extends coverage to any new vehicle you purchase for several days.
 This gives you time to add your new car to your auto insurance policy.
 Of course, the grace period varies between insurance companies, so check with yours before you buy a car.

 What is the average cost of auto insurance in the United States?

 The average for full coverage auto insurance across the U.S. is between $1200 to $1600 every six months.
 However, multiple factors come into play when determining auto insurance rates, so your six-month premium can be higher or lower.